Eumetabola

 Eumetabola is an unranked clade of Neoptera.
 Two large unities known as the Eumetabola and Paurometabola are probably from the adelphotaxa of the Neoptera after exclusion of the Plecoptera.
 The monophyly of these unities appears to be weakly justified.

-Eumetabola has the highest number of species of any clade.
-According to a phylogenetic analysis, the Eumetabola clade originated 390-350 million years ago, in the Late Devonian.
+According to a phylogenetic analysis, the Eumetabola clade originated 390–350 million years ago, in the Late Devonian.

 Phylogeny

-The phylogeny of Eumetabola is shown in the cladogram according to Kluge 2004, 2010, and 2012:
+The phylogeny of Eumetabola is shown in the cladogram, using the molecular phylogeny of Wipfler et al. 2019 for the Polyneoptera, Johnson et al 2018 for the Paraneoptera (where Psocomorpha contains Phthiraptera), and Kjer et al 2016 for the Holometabola.